Mihail Valchev

 Mihail Valchev (Михаил Вълчев; born 13 October 1956) is a former Bulgarian footballer who played as a forward.
 In his career he played mostly for Akademik Sofia and Levski Sofia.

 Career

 In 1979 Valchev joined Akademik Sofia, where he scored 38 goals for two seasons.
 In 1981 he left to join Levski Sofia, where he won two Bulgarian League titles, two Bulgarian Cups and one Cup of the Soviet Army.
 Valchev had a successful start to his career at the club by being the league's top goalscorer in its inaugural season, scoring 24 goals.
 Between 1981 and 1986 he scored 109 goals in 177 matches for the club in all competitions.
+In 1983, Valchev scored two goals for Levski against one of the biggest German clubs VfB Stuttgart with which Levski eliminated the Bundesliga team.

 In March 1998, Valchev was appointed Levski Sofia manager and led the team to a famous 5–0 win over city rivals CSKA Sofia in the 1998 Bulgarian Cup Final.
 As a manager, he has worked also for Kremikovtsi Sofia, Rilski Sportist Samokov, Chernomorets Burgas, Levski Dolna Banya and Belasitsa Petrich.